 This section consists of your name, street address, telephone number, and email address where the employer can contact you for an interview.
 Use your full name, your complete mailing address, a telephone number including the area code, and a mature sounding email address.
 Not an address like email@example.com, something using your name like firstname.lastname@example.org or something relevant to your field.
 Then leave a blank line under it.

 Enter today's date and put a blank line below it.

 - Company Name and Address

 Write the full name of the employer, their job title along with the complete name, and address of the company.
 Leave another blank line.

 Find out the name of the person to whom you would interview with.
 In their mind if you can't find that bit of info what else are you unable to do.
 Call the company's main number or look online to find the name of this person.
 If you can't find out then write “Dear Sir or Madame” or “To Whom It May Concern” but that would be the last resort.
 Leave a blank line here.

 - Letter Body

 You will want to write brief paragraphs about your qualifications and how you would be an asset to the company.
 You can use this section to optimize your training and skills to fit the job.
 We provide free cover letter templates where you can simply plug in your details and use them as is or rework them to be more personalized.
 Please take a look at our templates as a better example of what to do.
 Be sure to use action verbs in your writing to further optimize your training and skills for the job.

 The conclusion paragraph belongs in this section.
-Have your last paragraph include a thank you to them for considering you and a summary of what you wrote in the first part of the body.
+In your last paragraph thank them for considering you and include a summary of what you wrote in the first part of the body.
 It is your opportunity to restate how you would benefit their organization.

 This last paragraph is the ending after the body, leave one blank line between the body and closing line.
 Our templates do this for you already correctly formatted.
 Closing lines such as “Sincerely” or “Respectfully” only capitalize the first word and put a comma at the end.